luanpozzobon/MoonVs/README.md

 ## Project History

 This is an evolution of a previous beta version.
 The project was completely re-built from scratch strategically, looking for an architecture to ease the scalability and mainteinance.
-This, and other technical decisions are explained in the [Thecnical Decisions Document](docs/TECH_DECISIONS.md).
+This, and other technical decisions are explained in the [Technical Decisions Document](docs/TECH_DECISIONS.md).

 **Beta Version**: [MoonVs 0.3.1-beta.2024-04](https://github.com/luanpozzobon/MoonVs)